banks/banksco.de/content/p/2013-08-15-lmdb-the-leveldb-killer.md

 ---
-title: LMDB: the leveldb killer?
+title: "LMDB: the leveldb killer?"
 ---
 **I've been quiet for a while on this blog, busy with many projects, but I just had to comment on my recent discovery of [Lightning Memory-Mapped Database (LMDB)](http://symas.com/mdb/).
 It's very impressive, but left me with some questions.**